NVE/HydAPI/PowerShell-Example/README.md

 Powershell is installed on most Windows machines and is a powerfull scripting language.
 It natively parses json, which makes it a good fit for querying the HydAPI

 ## Setup
-Note: You may need to change the
+Note: You may need to change the execution policy for Powershell-scripts:

 ```powershell
 PS> Set-ExecutionPolicy -RemoteSigned